pontaoski/kiri/README.md

 # Kiri

-A web browser that forsakes useful features for experiments and tests.
-Bonus: low RAM usage.
+A web browser that forsakes useful features for experiments and low RAM usage.